agalue/alec-playground/README.md

 docker-compose up -d
 ```

+Wait until all the services are healthy (use the `docker-compose ps` to verify if that's the case).

 > **WARNING**: All the topics must exist prior starting the ALEC engine.
 This is why the Kafka image will create the required topics.
-This is missing on the official documents.
+This is missing on the official documentation.
 The required topics are: `OpenNMS-nodes`, `OpenNMS-alarms`, `OpenNMS-alarms-feedback`, `OpenNMS-topology-edges`, and `OpenNMS-alec-inventory`.

-2. Update the IP addresses for Kafka, Elasticsearch and PostgreSQl on the `Vagrantfile`.
+2. [Optional] Update the IP addresses for Kafka, Elasticsearch and PostgreSQl on the `Vagrantfile`.

 For example, if the host machine IP where all these services are exposed to is `192.168.205.1`: